Check out these beautiful waterfalls in Arkansas

 vehicle.
 If you continue on this road another 6-8 miles, you'll come to Richland Creek Campground, a trailhead for trips back to Richland Falls and Twin Falls.

-Richland Falls/Twin Falls – Two of the state's most beautiful waterfalls are in one spot - where Devil's Fork Creek meets
+Richland Falls/Twin Falls – Two of the state's most beautiful waterfalls are in a single spot - where Devil's Fork Creek meets

 Richland Creek in the Ozark National Forest.
 From I-40 at